webpack-contrib/webpack-hot-client/README.md

 Type: `Object`
 Default: `null`

-If a server instance (eg. `http.Server`) is provided, the `WebSocket` server will attempt to attach to the server instance instead of using a separate port.
+If a server instance is provided (e.g. what's returned when calling `.listen()` on an Express/Koa instance), the `WebSocket` server will attempt to attach to the existing server instead of using a separate port.

 This often requires creating the server first and _then_ attaching the middleware to the running server, for example: